Hamid Ali Mirza

-Justice Hamid Ali Mirza (حامد علی مرزا) (14 September 1940 — 23 October 2017) was a Pakistani lawyer.
+Hamid Ali Mirza (حامد علی مرزا) (14 September 1940 — 23 October 2017) was a Pakistani lawyer.
 He served as Judge of the Supreme Court of Pakistan and Chief Election Commissioner of Pakistan.

 Education

 Hamid Ali Mirza was born on 14 September 1940 in Jacobabad, Sindh, Pakistan.
 He passed matriculation examination from Jacobabad in 1954 and earned degrees of BSc and LLB in 1959 and 1961 respectively from the University of Sindh.

 Professional history

 Lawyer

 He started his practice as an advocate (Lawyer) in 1961 until he joined the Judicial Service in 1973.